begh-azka/google-cloud-learning/3_Pricing/README.md

 - Google Cloud Platform was the first public public Cloud Service which provides **per second billing**.

-- We need to associate our account with a **Billing Account**. **To do that, we need to be either Owner of the Project or Project Billing Manager.**
+- We need to associate our account with a **Billing Account**. **To do that, we need to be either Owner of the Project or Project Billing Manager.** To create a billing account, we need to be **billing account creator**.

 - **Customer Friendly Pricing:**
   - No upfront Costs